What is the school’s philosophy? What makes the school unique?

 How are students evaluated?

 When new students join HPDS they are given a series of formal and informal assessments to determine their abilities in different learning areas (learning style, reading comprehension, spelling and grammar skills, mathematics, oral fluency, social interaction).
 These snap-shot assessments allow us to begin a personalized program for each new student.
-Additionally, during curriculum planning and development, classroom teachers work together to select key curriculum objectives and assessment tools to be implemented.
-We use PBL rubrics as well as 21st Century Skills rubrics to evaluate and monitor student success.

 Students are taught how to self and peer evaluate, as well as how to set meaningful learning goals.
 Since students are a part of curriculum development and the assessment process, our reports are never a surprise.
 Progress Reports are sent home before the December holiday and at the end of the school year.
 Progress Reports are accompanied by meetings with teachers and often include the presence of the student.